DragonSenses/Algorithms/LeetCode/146-lru-cache/problem.md

 ## **Implementing an LRU Cache**

 Let's start by thinking about how we can implement the data structure without caring about time complexity.

+### Key Concepts

+#### Key-Value Storage

+The description of the `put` method states that we are storing key-value pairs.
+This means the data structure is similar to a hash map, which also stores key-value pairs.
+It's easy enough to add new key-value pairs or update existing ones using a hash map.

+#### Capacity Limitation

+The challenge arises because the hash map is limited to a size of `capacity`.
+When the hash map exceeds this capacity, we cannot arbitrarily remove a key - we need to remove the least recently used one.
+After we remove it, we need to know what the second least recently used one was (as it will be the next one to be deleted).

+#### Maintaining Usage Order

+To keep track of the order in which keys have been used, we can implement a queue.
+The key at the front of the queue is the least recently used key, and the key at the back of the queue is the most recently used key.

+#### Operations on the Queue

+- **Insertion**: When we insert a key for the first time, we put it at the back of the queue.
+- **Access**: When we use an existing key (with either `get` or `put`), we locate it in the queue and move it to the back.
+- **Eviction**: If the data structure exceeds capacity, we can reference the front of the queue to find the key that should be deleted.

+#### Efficiency Considerations

+If we use an array/list to implement the queue, operations will cost `O(n)`.
+This is because we will frequently be removing elements from arbitrary positions in the list, which costs `O(n)`.

+#### Optimization

+We need a way to implement this queue such that the operations will run in `O(1)`.

+To achieve `O(1)` operations, we can use a combination of:

+1. **Hash Map**: For storing the key-value pairs and providing `O(1)` access to keys.
+2. **Doubly Linked List**: To maintain the order of usage and enable `O(1)` insertion, deletion, and update operations.

+By using these data structures, we can ensure that both the `get` and `put` methods run in `O(1)` average time complexity.